machinekoder/pickit-docs/docs/faq/robot-programming/how-to-define-the-tcp-on-a-universal-robots.rst

 .. image:: /assets/images/faq/define-tcp-on-a-ur-step-1.png

-In this example there is a translation of 220 mm along the X-axis between the robot flange and the tip of the end effector and no translation along the Y and Z axes because the end effector in exactly below the center of the robot flange.
+In this example there is a translation of 220 mm along the Z-axis between the robot flange and the tip of the end effector and no translation along the X and Y axes because the end effector in exactly below the center of the robot flange.
 All rotations can be set to 0 because the end effector is round and does not have a clear direction.

 On a Universal Robot the TCP needs to defined in the screen as shown below.
 Make sure to input the measured values of your own end effector.